magento/architecture/design-documents/dto/proposal.md

 **NOTE:**
 Developers shold be aware that mutating several properties of an immutable can mean that the object should be considered as a mutable.
 Maybe a warning in static testing should be considered.

-### Implementation consequences introdcuing immutables
+### Implementation consequences introducing immutables
 The current core implementation deeply relies on `\Magento\Framework\Api\DataObjectHelper::populateWithArray` that requires an empty object to be created before hydrating it.

 Example: